 4. Careers Guidance

 Our programme has been designed to help our students to become more self-reliant and better able to manage their personal and career development.
 By providing access to a range of careers education activities and interventions it provides opportunities to find out about the local and national labour market, regular employer engagement within the curriculum, as well the opportunity to access 1-to-1 guidance from a Level 6 qualified careers adviser.

 It has a constant focus on ambitious aspirations for every learner, ensuring all our learners are given opportunities and experiences that open their eyes to exciting new pathways, partnered with the knowledge and skills required to succeed in the future world of work.

 The programme promotes equal opportunities and challenges stereotypical thinking and attitudes.
-It helps pupils, including disadvantaged pupils and pupils with special educational needs and disabilities to overcome any overt and/or hidden barriers to progress that they may encounter and ensures that all pupils receive appropriate information and guidance, especially at key decision and transition points.
+It helps students, including disadvantaged students and students with special educational needs and disabilities to overcome any overt and/or hidden barriers to progress that they may encounter and ensures that all students receive appropriate information and guidance, especially at key decision and transition points.

 It is differentiated and personalised to ensure progression through activities that are appropriate to students’ stages of career learning, planning and development.
 The careers programme includes career sessions, career guidance activities (group work and individual interviews), information and research and other outside agency intervention.

 The opportunity to take an active part in their career learning at multiple stages of their education

 Access to useful information through local and national employers and the ability to network with prospective employers to improve future career prospects

 An understanding of how their subjects at school link with the world of work and the importance of both employability skills and qualifications when entering the work force